Open Now ?

 What Is Greywater?

 It is no secret that everyday household activities require a lot of water.
-You need water for your hygiene, cleaning your clothes, washing the dishes and performing other daily household tasks.
-And all the water generated from these activities is known as greywater.
+You need water for hygiene, cleaning your clothes, washing the dishes, and performing other daily household tasks.
+The water generated from these activities is known as grey water.

 So, to put it simply, greywater is the wastewater from dishwashers, washing machines, bathtubs, showers or kitchen sinks.
 As you can guess, this water contains a lot of contaminants and organic matter.